Your Medical History

 SLV.Global put the safety of volunteers as our highest priority.
 Our in-country team are there to ensure that our team remain safe and are working in appropriate areas in Bali.

-All volunteers are required to ensure their phone is unlocked before they join us and purchase a local SIM card upon arrival at the airport.
+All volunteers are required to ensure their phone is unlocked before they join us and purchase a local SIM card upon arrival.
 You can find out more about unlocked phones here.
 It is important to purchase a local SIM card in order for the team to get in touch with you about updates, but also for you to get in touch with the team should you need to.

 SLV.Global follows the advice from the Foreign Office to ensure the safety of our volunteers.
 Volunteers are encouraged to check FCO Travel before they depart for the most up-to-date information about travel in Bali.